toledosq/Doctor-Menu/README.md

 As of 12/8/2016, there are no constraints on information provided.
 This project was simply an experiment to see how well I had retained my knowledge of C++ from university classes.

+TO RUN:
+The folder included is the project folder if you wish to run the application from Microsoft Visual Studio.
+Otherwise, the independent files are included seperately from the folder.